 Safety and security

-There is a high threat from terrorism in the Philippines.
-Terrorist groups continue to plan attacks and have the capacity and the intent to carry out attacks at anytime and anywhere in the country.
+There is a risk of terrorism in the Philippines.
+Terrorist groups continue to plan attacks and have the capacity and the intent to carry out attacks at anytime and anywhere in the country, including in Manila.
 Attacks could be indiscriminate, including in places frequented by expatriates and foreign travellers like airports, shopping malls and places of worship.
 Be aware of the risk of terrorist attacks to all forms of public transport: road, rail, sea and air.
 Terrorist groups have threatened to attack passenger ferries and other vessels, particularly those operating from Mindanao.
 You should avoid using public transport throughout Mindanao.